irlnathan/s-assoc-docs/associations2.md

 ##Why do we use _Associations_?
 **Associations** provide a way to relate models so that finding, creating, updating, and destroying _Records_ requires less programming.  _Associations_ require some initial configuration, however, once configured, allow me to find and change records easily.

-##One-Way Associations: Configuring, Finding, Creating, Updating and Removing Associations
+##One-Way Associations: _Configuring_, _Finding_, _Creating_, _Updating_ and _Removing_ Associations

 ###Configuring the _Model_: a _one-way association_
 >**Task:** Configure an association where each User can be associated with one Profile

-Let's say I want to be able to find a particular User, and also the Profile she is associated with.
+Let's say I want to be able to find a particular _User_, and also the _Profile_ she is associated with.
 I could manage the relationship manually: i.e. find the User, find the Profile, then format the result.
 However, it would be a lot nicer to look up both a User and its associated Profile in one action.

-To accomplish this, I'll configure the User _model_ with a new attribute called **Profile**-- but this time, instead of specifying a primitive type like "string" or "integer", I'll configure the Profile _**attribute** _ as an association:
+To accomplish this, I'll configure the User _model_ with a new attribute called **Profile**-- but this time, instead of specifying a primitive type like "string" or "integer", I'll configure the Profile _**attribute**_ as an association.
+In addition to the _association attribute_, I can configure its _association **type**_ (e.g. a _model_, representing one associated record or a _collection_, representing one to multiple records), and the _association **model**_ (e.g. User.js).

 <img src="http://i.imgur.com/DOZDdoG.jpg" />

-The Profile _**association** attribute_ represents a one-way relationship between the User _model_ and the Profile _model_.
-I could name this attribute 'foo', however, since it relates to the **Profile** _model_ I'm going to stay consistent and name the _association attribute_ Profile.
+The Profile _**association** attribute_ represents a one-way relationship, with a single _Record_, between the User _model_ and the Profile _model_.
+I could name this attribute 'foo', however, since it relates to the **Profile** _model_ I'm going to stay consistent and name the _**association** attribute_ -- Profile.
 What this means is that I can now associate the user, _Nikola Tesla_, with his _Profile_.
+More importantly, based upon this association I can access and manipulate Nikola Tesla's _Profile_ at the same time I'm accessing his _User_ Record.

 Sails abstracts away a lot of the complexity of associations for me, and it supports both "schema-ful" and "schema-less" databases.
 The underlying implementation of associations is slightly different in each case, but since it can be helpful to examine what's going on under the covers, I'll provide a quick overview using terminology from the classic relational model.